Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-Jamal Murray and his Denver Nuggets teammates take on the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.
+Jamal Murray and the rest of the Denver Nuggets match up versus the Miami Heat in the NBA Playoffs on Monday, at 8:30 PM ET.

-Below, we look at Murray's stats and trends to help you find the best prop bets.
+We're going to break down Murray's prop bets, using stats and trends to help you make good predictions.

 Jamal Murray Prop Bets vs. the Heat